SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Note that 'blosc' and 'lzo' are usually faster than 'zlib' but it may be the case that you can no longer open your hdf5 files with third-party applications that do not rely on PyTables.

+* `shuffle`

+    Whether or not to use the shuffle filters in the HDF5 library.
+    This normally improves the compression ratio.

+* `fletcher32`

+    Whether or not to use the *Fletcher32* filter in the HDF5 library.
+    This is used to add a checksum on hdf5 data.

+* `pandas_format`

+    How to store pandas data frames.
+Either in 'fixed' ('f') or 'table' ('t') format.
+    Fixed format allows fast reading and writing but disables querying the hdf5 data and appending to the store (with other 3rd party software other than *pypet*).

+* `pandas_append`

+    If format is 'table', `pandas_append=True` allows to modify the tables after storage with other 3rd party software.
+Currently appending is not supported by *pypet* but this feature will come soon.

 * `purge_duplicate_comments`